UplandsDynamic/simple-photo-management/devel/dev/upgrade.md

     $ pip-compile -P the_package_name (upgrades the_package_name to the very latest version) Or, upgrade individual packages to a specific version:
     $ pip-compile -P the_package_name==2.0.1 (upgrades the_package_name to version 2.0.1)
+- THEN: pip-sync to actually do the upgrade now the verions have been set *IMPORTANT STEP!

 * Note, for more docs on pip-tools, see the github page at: https://github.com/jazzband/pip-tools